lispysnake/serpent/README.md

 lispysnake2d repo (also public)

 Do note that we're initially only focusing on Linux development, with a strong bias towards Vulkan and OpenGL.
-Currently there are some issues in the `bgfx` vulkan renderer so the demo defaults to OpenGL.
-Note that we do regularly test Vulkan as we look for fixes.

 Whilst we develop, it will appear we're developing a mini game in-tree.
 This is to help steer direction of the project.
 Eventually